MonilR/Fake-News-Detection/README.md

 Deployment
 - Host on AWS (currently shutdown).
 - Host on Railway app (https://fake-news-detection-production-7284.up.railway.app/).
+- Currently stopped hosting.

 Contributing
 - Contributions are welcome!
 Open an issue or submit a PR.